Foreclosed houses offer real estate investors a great opportunity to buy property at below market value regardless of the area or market cycle.

 No, you do not need to have the cash to buy a foreclosed home.

-Generally, there are exceptions, however, you may need to have cash if the property is non-financeable, which does happen from time to time especially if the debtors have left the property in shambles on their way out the door.
+However, there are exceptions, and you may need to have cash if the property is non-financeable, which does happen from time to time, especially if the debtors have left the property in shambles on their way out the door.

-Can you get a loan to buy a foreclosed home?
+Can I get a loan to buy a foreclosure?

-Yes, while you should never rely on financing for a purchase at auction, most of the time you can get a loan to buy a foreclosed home after it’s already been owned by the bank.
+Yes, most of the time, you can get a loan to buy a foreclosed home when the bank owns it.

-When you are buying at the auction, the auction process is a legal proceeding and the rules are quite different.
+However, when you are buying at the auction, the rules are quite different.
 You should never count on getting financing for a property that you buy at the foreclosure auction.